angular/angular/aio/content/tutorial/first-app/first-app-lesson-11.md

 Route parameters enable you to include dynamic information as a part of your route URL.
 To identify which housing location a user has clicked on you will use the `id` property of the `HousingLocation` type.

-## Step 1 - Create a new service for your app
+## Step 1 - Fetching the dynamic value from the route
 In lesson 10, you added a second route to `src/app/routes.ts` which includes a special segment that identifies the route parameter, `id`:

     <code-example format="javascript" language="javascript">